-Unlike some towns, Hampstead isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hampstead are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hampstead is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hampstead is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Hampstead who work in food service (11.82%), office and administrative support (11.52%), and management occupations (10.00%).

 There are quite a few people in the armed forces living in Hampstead, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.

 Also of interest is that Hampstead has more people living here who work in computers and math than 95% of the places in the US.

 Hampstead is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hampstead’s overall crime rate is lower than average for the country.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hampstead is worth considering.